Pen Pen TriIcelon: Story

 The Pen Pen are said to live on a small world called Iced Planet, and was here that the strange alien race were first discovered.
 Since the closest animal on Earth they resemble is the penguin, they were first given the name Pen Pen.
 The Pen Pen pretty much inhabit most of the planet's surface.
 It is believed they do, in fact, have their own language, but if so, it is totally incomprehensible to humans.

 It was later discovered that they come in a variety of different shapes and sizes.
 Other types came from other planets to visit the Iced Planet.
 Six types have been discovered so far.

-In a world of snow, ice and water, the Pen Pen have mastered the arts of running, sliding and swimming, and always used to play about on an iced field.
+In an environment of snow, ice, and water, the Pen Pen run, slide, and swim on an ice field.

 These creatures saw the Pen Pen and came up with an idea, and thus, the TriIcelon was born.

 This soon became the most popular sport on the Iced Planet.
-Pen Pens enjoy this sport everyday and never get bored of competing, but once a year, they hold a grand TriIcelon race to determine the number one TriIcelon player.
+Pen Pens enjoy this sport every day and never get bored of competing, but once a year, they hold a grand TriIcelon race to determine the number one TriIcelon player.
 The PenPen characters later made a cameo appearance on several posters in Blue Stingers Christmas mall area.

 Reception

-The game received mixed reviews according to video game review aggregator GameRankings.
+The game received mixed reviews according to video game review aggregator site GameRankings.
 Adam Pavlacka of NextGen said of the game, "If you regularly play games with a group, pick it up – otherwise make it a rental."
 In Japan, Famitsu gave it a score of 25 out of 40.